-Four Exciting Fields GMAT Test Takers Can Work in After Business School in Germany
+Four Exciting Fields for GMAT Test Takers in Germany

 Germany has the fourth-largest economy in the world, with a nominal GDP of nearly four trillion dollars.
 This economic prosperity is bolstered by investment in research and development, world-renowned high-quality manufacturing, a strong foundation of small and medium-sized businesses, and an openness to entrepreneurs.